Mikromil/emka/_projects/2020-04-29-Caballo-project.md

 ---
-title: 'Mikromił v.01'
+title: 'Caballo'
-subtitle: 'Caballo'
+subtitle: 'by Mikromił'
 date: 2020-04-29 14:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.
 featured_image: '/images/demo/Caballo.jpeg'